Club Legal Structures

 The importance of understanding your legal structure

 Each Club is different.
 At The FA, we recognise that, but we also see the tangible benefits that can be gained by Clubs from our sharing of knowledge and best practice across the football sector.
 This Guide therefore addresses the different types of legal structure and tax status which a Club can adopt.
 This Guide has been prepared in response to requests by Clubs over the years for basic guidance in relation to the governance and operation of their Club.
-In addition, the Covid-19 pandemic led many Clubs to re-think how they operate their Club and their current legal structure adequately protects those responsible for management of the Club.
+In addition, the Covid-19 pandemic led many Clubs to re-think how they operate their Club and, in particular, whether their current legal structure adequately protects those responsible for management of the Club.

 Some of the questions we have been asked include: What types of legal structure can a Club adopt?
 What difference does a Club’s tax status make?
 Could I be held personally liable if I accept a position on the Management Committee?
 These are all common questions which we believe merit straightforward answers in plain English.
 This Guide weighs up some of the commonly recognised advantages and disadvantages of each type of structure which a Club could adopt.
 It also sets out in broad terms what a Club should do ‘step by step’ if it wishes to set itself up as, or convert into, a limited company (a process known as ‘incorporation’).